 In any employment contract, either expressly stated or implied, the state of California recognizes a covenant of good faith and fair dealing in employment relationships.
 Essentially, this means that employers are legally bound to treat their employees fairly.
 If, for example, an employer were to fire an employee just before he or she were to receive a benefit from becoming fully vested, then it may be considered a breach of the covenant of good faith and fair dealing, wrongful termination in violation of public policy and, if it can be linked to discrimination based on being in a protected group.

-Get The Legal Counsel You Need For Your Breach of Contract Claim
+Get Legal Counsel From a San Francisco Breach of Contract Attorney

 To request a confidential consultation, contact our office by completing the online form.